jpogs23/aro-tools/README.md

 ## Description
 This script performs various operations using the 'oc' command-line tool and wraps the default 'oc adm must-gather' command.
+The script hasn't gone up to CERTIFICATION PROCESS YET so please use at your own risk.

+# IMPORTANT NOTE:
+## This site is not official Red Hat documentation and is provided for informational purposes only.
+These guides may be experimental, proof of concept, or early adoption.
+Officially supported documentation is available at docs.openshift.com and access.redhat.com.

 ## Prerequisites
 Install the dependencies before using the script.